SoenkevL/EEGAnalyzer-SciCo/README.md

 ### 6. Preprocessing the file

-There are multiple possible approaches for Preprocessing the eeg in the folder *eeg_reading_and_preprocessing*
+There are multiple possible approaches for Preprocessing the eeg in the folder *eeg_reading_and_preprocessing*.
 1. Navigate to the folder and use the ipython notebook for an interactive experience
 2. Use the *preprocess_and_inspect.py* file to inspect the data without relying on ipython notebooks
 ```